MbongeniCloud/MbongeniCloud/README.md

 https://github.com/MbongeniCloud/doc-intelligence-platform

 ### - Banking Platform — Cloud-Native Microservices on AKS
+A production-grade, event-driven banking platform built on Azure Kubernetes Service.
+Designed to demonstrate how modern financial systems handle real-time transactions, fraud detection, and account management at scale — the same architectural patterns used by teams at Capitec, Nedbank, and Standard Bank.

 (some repositories contain intentionally exposed configuration details for demonstration purposes — in production environments, all sensitive data is stored in Key Vault and excluded via .gitignore)